Is A Financial Adviser The Same As A Mortgage Adviser?

 If you’re looking for an equity release product you MUST ensure your adviser has the Certificate in Equity Release from either the London Institute of Banking & Finance or CII.

-Financial advice in the UK is regulated by the Financial Conduct Authority with a few niche exceptions.
+Financial and mortgage advice in the UK is regulated by the Financial Conduct Authority (FCA).

-In order to provide advice or arrange a regulated product an adviser must be registered with the FCA in one of two ways.
+To provide advice or arrange a regulated product, an adviser must be registered with the FCA in one of two ways.

 Direct Authorisation